Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 5 such links to other MI250x packages.
 These links run at the same 25 GT/s speed as the links between two compute dies in a package, but even then the bandwidth is only a meager 250 GB/s per direction, less than an NVIDIA A100 GPU which offers 300 GB/s per direction or the NVIDIA H100 GPU which offers 450 GB/s per direction.
-Each Infinity Fabric and each NVLINK 3 or 4 link (NVIDIA Ampere and Hopper respectively) may be comparable in performance, but each Ampere GPU has 12 such links and each Hopper GPU 18 (and in fact a further 18 similar ones to link to a Grace CPU), while each MI250x package has only 5 such links available to link to other GPUs (and the three that we still need to discuss).
+Each Infinity Fabric link may be twice as fast as each NVLINK 3 or 4 link (NVIDIA Ampere and Hopper respectively), offering 50 GB/s per direction rather than 25 GB/s per direction for NVLINK, but each Ampere GPU has 12 such links and each Hopper GPU 18 (and in fact a further 18 similar ones to link to a Grace CPU), while each MI250x package has only 5 such links available to link to other GPUs (and the three that we still need to discuss).